 Lie down on top of a bench or bed.
 You should lie close to the edge is such a way that both of your legs touch the floor.
 The injured area should be close enough to the edge.
-The knee of the side that is not injured should be moved close to the chest and the injured side should drop slightly from the bed.
+The knee of the side that is not injured should be moved closer to the chest and the injured side should drop slightly from the bed.
 Hold the position for about fifteen seconds and the release.
 You can do the exercise at least ten times a day.

 Important tips to note

-If you want to avoid hip flexor muscle pain, you should avoid sitting for long hour.
+If you want to avoid hip flexor muscle pain, you should avoid sitting for a long hour.
 You should walk around or start to stretch after staying in a sitting position for a long period of time.